Network science: Average degree

+Degree distribution

 The degree distribution $P(k)$ is a fundamental property of both real networks, such as the Internet and social networks, and of theoretical models.
 The degree distribution P(k) of a network is defined to be the fraction of nodes in the network with degree k.
 The simplest network model, for example, the (Erdős–Rényi model) random graph, in which each of n nodes is independently connected (or not) with probability p (or 1 − p), has a binomial distribution of degrees k (or Poisson in the limit of large n).
 Most real networks, from the WWW to protein interaction networks, however, have a degree distribution that are highly right-skewed, meaning that a large majority of nodes have low degree but a small number, known as "hubs", have high degree.
 For such scale-free networks the degree distribution approximately follows a power law: $P(k)\sim k^{-\gamma}$, where γ is the degree exponent, and is a constant.
 Such scale-free networks have unexpected structural and dynamical properties, rooted in the diverging second moment of the degree distribution.